Sector profiles

 Drivers in this sector operate the equipment needed to both mix and transport concrete, delivering time-sensitive concrete loads to local construction sites.
 Here, drivers acquire detailed knowledge about the different types of concrete mix that are used in various projects.

-Hauling construction materials
+• Truck hauling construction materials

 Construction